kimmyd70/linear-regression/README.md

 8. Draw at least three conclusions from your regression model.
 Questions to draw conclusions:
 - How does residual sugar affect % alcohol of wine?
-- How does % alcohol factor into sensory rating (1-10) of quality of wine?
-- How does citric acid ("freshness") correlate to sensory rating (1-10) of quality of wine?
+- How does overall fixed acidity correlate to citric acid ("freshness") in this wine variant?
-- How does volatile acid ("vinegar") correlate to sensory rating (1-10) of quality of wine?
+- How does the quantity of volatile acid (vinegar or nail polish smells/taste) correlate to sensory rating (1-10) of quality of this wine variant?
 ______________

 ## Configuration and Technologies